 The court will consider all of the elements surrounding your case and determine the compensation that can make you “whole” again, which is the purpose behind personal injury claims.
-It is always recommended to have an Arkansas personal injury lawyer by your side at all times, so you have a better chance of getting the compensation you deserve.
+It is always recommended to have a Bella Vista personal injury lawyer by your side at all times, so you have a better chance of getting the compensation you deserve.

 The amount of compensation you can expect from your personal injury claim in Arkansas can vary depending on the circumstances of your claim.
 The court, however, will consider all of the details surrounding the case and calculate the compensation that can best represent the extent of your losses.